 Our websites may contain links to other sites.
 While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by other sites.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
 This privacy statement does not cover the information practices of those websites or advertisers.

 Any debit or credit card details which we receive on our website will be passed to our payment processing partner, according to the Payment Card Industry Security Standards.

-We only keep it as long as is reasonable and necessary for the relevant activity, which may be to fulfil statutory obligations (for example, the collection of Gift Aid), and in line with our Data Retention Policy.
+We only keep it as long as is reasonable and necessary for the relevant activity, which may be to fulfill statutory obligations (for example, the collection of Gift Aid), and in line with our Data Retention Policy.

 You have various rights in respect of the personal information we hold about you – these are set out in more detail below.
 If you wish to exercise any of these rights or make a complaint, you can do so by contacting our Data Protection Officer at the Africa Centre; 66 Great Suffolk Street, London SE1 0BL by email email@example.com and by phone on 020 8004 6436.
 You can also make a complaint to the data protection supervisory authority, the Information Commissioner’s Office, https://ico.org.uk

 Please note, some of these rights only apply in certain circumstances and we may not be able to fulfil every request.

 ‘Cookie‘ is a name for a small file, usually of letters and numbers, which is downloaded onto your device, like your computer, mobile phone or tablet when you visit a website.